Marketing is all about connecting with the customer, psychologically and emotionally.

 I’m sure you’ve heard of “Apple Fan Boys” and “Windows Users”.

-Likewise, people who describe themselves as “BMW drivers” or “Mercedes Drivers” rather than just a car driver.
+Likewise, people who describe themselves as “BMW drivers” or “Mercedes Drivers” rather than just “a driver”.

-Sure, these are big name brands but there are tons of start-ups ans SME’s using the same branding methodology to create a following for their own brand.
+Sure, these are big name brands but there are tons of start-ups and SME’s using the same brand methodology to create a following for their own business.